 - Current level 6 students and all previous graduates are eligible to apply.

-- Early in Level 6, all students will be given the chance to apply to the GPA and will be notified of acceptance 2 weeks before their graduation.
+- Early in Level 6, all students will be given the chance to apply to the GPA and will be notified of acceptance 1-2 weeks before the start of the GPA term.

-- To apply students simply express their interest via the online form.
-Staff then has all applicants current instructor and Levels 4-6 instructors rate students based on their demonstrated skills and potential in the class that they taught them.
+- To apply, students simply express their interest via the online form.
+Staff then has all applicants’ current instructors and Levels 4-6 instructors rate students based on their demonstrated skills and potential in the class that they taught them.
 Staff averages these and ranks all students confidentially.
 Artistic Directors review and select the cohort.

-- GPA cohorts consisting of up to 10 students are formed every other term (3 times per year).
+- GPA cohorts consisting of up to 11 students are formed twice a year.
 Additional cohorts may be made depending on schedule, space, and number of program participants.

-- We may periodically hold a special audition to assess experienced improvisers that have not completed Level 6 or that graduated from our program more than 9 months prior to the program start date.
+- We may periodically hold a special audition to assess experienced improvisers who have not completed Level 6 or graduated from our program more than 9 months before the program’s start date.

-- FCI will keep a “waiting list” of those that qualified but are unable to participate.
+- FCI will keep a “waiting list” of those who qualified but cannot participate.
 Graduates may stay on this list for up to 1 year and will be called if space is available.

-- If accepted into the GPA you commit to 4 months (2 training center terms) of classes with shows twice a month followed by 6 months as a house team member rehearsing and playing every other week.
+- If accepted into the GPA you commit to 4 months (2 training center terms) of classes with shows a total of 8 shows, followed by 6 months as a junior house team member rehearsing and playing at least twice a month.